bebee4java/sqlalarm/README.md

     "job_time":"2019-12-26 12:00:00"
 }
 ```
-5. If use console sink, you will get info:
+5. If use console sink, you will get following info in the console:
 ![alarm-console-sink](docs/alarm-console-sink.jpg)